AstroMarius/marioleone.github.io/index.md

 I design and implement low-latency architectures and real-time dashboards powered by intelligent trading agents.
 By combining C++ performance with Python-based AI models, I build solutions that enhance execution speed and decision-making in high-frequency trading environments.
 Beyond trading, my expertise extends to developing scalable AI systems and data-driven applications across financial and industrial domains.

+Additionally, I work as a full-stack developer building production-ready web applications and APIs.
+I design end-to-end solutions that pair performant backends with intuitive frontends and reliable databases.
+Typical technologies I use include Laravel and Node.js for back-ends, MySQL/PostgreSQL for storage, Redis for caching and queues, Vue.js/React for front-ends, and Docker + CI/CD for deployments.

 ---

 ## Skills